Intended Audience: Teachers and other school staff

 - pages in different orientations (upside down, backwards)

-- blank packets (e.g. the exit ticket for a student that was absent)
+- packets without student writing/work on them (e.g. the exit ticket for a student that was absent)

 - incomplete packets, if you expect the student to complete it later

 - work that is still stapled or clipped together

 - Sheets that are not Ponder Paper exams (e.g. Illuminate bubble sheets, homework, lesson plans)